 - over the phone and delivered by secure mail

-You can also receive a licence from Health Canada to grow medical cannabis on your own, or designate someone else to grow it on your behalf.
+You can also receive a license from Health Canada to grow medical cannabis on your own, or designate someone else to grow it on your behalf.